Ivo-Balbaert/The_Way_to_Jai/4_More_info_about_the_compiler/4_More_info_about_the_compiler.md

-# Chapter 4 – 4_More info about the compiler
+# Chapter 4 – More info about the compiler

+## 4.1 The main entry point